minimaxir/ctrl-gce/README.md

 ### Command Line Arguments

 Unlike other text-generating apps, CTRL has a default `temperature` of 0, meaning the model chooses the best guess when possible (before repetition `penalty` is applied).
-Some CLI arguments you can change:
+Some CLI arguments you can add:

 * `--generate_num` — Number of tokens to generate (default: 256, can exceed the model window)
 * `--temperature` — Controls model creativity (default: 0, may want to increase to 0.2)